- Why Research

 International efforts are ongoing to create infrastructure and train health care professionals to ensure that women receive quality breast cancer for early diagnosis and treatment of breast cancer.

-Breast cancer is a major public health concern in low and middle-income countries such as Rwanda, where women have a much higher risk of dying, in part because of delayed diagnoses and late-stage diagnoses.
+Breast cancer is a major public health concern in low- and middle-income countries such as Rwanda, where women have a much higher risk of dying.
+This is due, in part, because of delayed diagnoses and late-stage diagnoses.
 Without the correct diagnosis, optimal treatment cannot be given, and the chance for a successful outcome is greatly diminished.
 In addition, the correct diagnosis must be made rapidly so that patients can begin treatment quickly.

 Tharcisse Mpunga, MD, MSc, has been the Medical Director of Butaro Hospital in Rwanda since 2009.
 He led the development of Butaro's acclaimed new hospital facility that opened in 2011, serving a predominantly poor, rural population of about 350,000 people in Northern Rwanda.
 In 2012 Dr. Mpunga oversaw the opening of Butaro Center of Excellence in Cancer Care, the first rural cancer referral center in Africa and the only cancer-focused facility in Rwanda.
 Dr. Mpunga also leads numerous research efforts at Butaro in partnership with the Ministry of Health, Dana-Farber Cancer Institute, and Partners in Health, including implementation and evaluation of the center's unique telepathology program and a cohort study of breast cancer patients.